ibtihelbrahem/web_avance_sujet_artMarketPlace/README.md

 # Art market place web project

 Welcome to our Art Marketplace web application repository!
-This project showcases a dynamic platform for art enthusiasts and creators, built using Angular for the frontend and Node.js for the backend.
+This project showcases a dynamic platform for art enthusiasts and creators, built using Angular for the frontend and Node.js for the backend using mongoDB as a database.
 Immerse yourself in a virtual art space where you can explore and discover.

 <div align="center">
   <img src="https://github.com/ibtihelbrahem/web_avance_sujet_artMarketPlace/assets/117341508/badb5e55-cc7c-490e-b454-bcba9167fe8c" alt="Demo">